Sloth bear of Mysore: Second hunt for the bear

 One month later, two woodcutters in Sakrepatna, a small town between Chikmagalur and Kadur, were seriously mauled by the bear, one fatally.
 Anderson was contacted by the District Forest Officer of Chikmagalur who requested that Anderson come and shoot the bear.
-Anderson requested precise coordinates for the bear's whereabouts, and was answered ten days later that the bear lived in a hillock three miles from the town, near a footpath leading to a lake called the Ionkere.
+Anderson requested precise coordinates for the bear's whereabouts, and was answered ten days later that the bear lived in a hillock 4.8 kilometres from the town, near a footpath leading to a lake called the Ionkere.
 It was also revealed that the bear had since mauled the Forest Guard during a regular patrol.
 Anderson left for Chikmagalur and set up his headquarters in a small house owned by the Mysore Forest Department.
 At 4:30 the next afternoon, a man rushed to the bungalow, stating that the bear had mauled his brother, a cattle grazer near the hill where the bear allegedly had his lair.

-Setting forth with a rifle, a torch and three or four helpers, Anderson journeyed six miles into the jungle for an hour and a half before coming across a heavily scrubbed hill.
+Setting forth with a rifle, a torch and three or four helpers, Anderson journeyed 9.6 kilometres into the jungle for an hour and a half before coming across a heavily scrubbed hill.
 The helpers refused to accompany him any further, and Anderson followed the general directions given by the victim's brother of the attack's location.
 After searching for a while through the thick brush, Anderson heard the faint moans of the victim, whom he found lying at the foot of a tree, unconscious and severely mutilated.
 Realising that the man was dying, Anderson carried him for a short distance, before spraining his ankle and collapsing.
 The victim died at 5 in the morning, and Anderson was found later by Forest officials and a dozen villagers.
 He was hospitalised at Chikmagalur for a week before resuming the hunt.

 Third hunt for the bear

 During Anderson's absence, the bear had mauled two men along the path of Ionkere Lake.
-Anderson arrived at Sakrepatna where he was told that the bear had taken to visiting some fields bordered by boram trees a mile from the village.
+Anderson arrived at Sakrepatna where he was told that the bear had taken to visiting some fields bordered by boram trees 1.6 kilometres from the village.
 Anderson arrived at the site at 5:00 pm and spent the night at the foot of the largest tree, hoping that the bear would come.
 At roughly 11:00 pm, Anderson heard the bear digging for roots in the distance, and an hour later, it approached the boram tree.
 Anderson shone his torch at the bear, which reared up on its hind legs in alarm.
 Anderson then shot it in the chest.